 Don’t get me wrong, being vegan can be tricky at first, especially if you’re not used to eating vegan foods and have no idea about what’s out there these days.
 Personally, I first went Pescatarian, then Vegetarian, then Vegan, so I found the transition super easy.
 Whether you’re going cold turkey or doing the same as I did, there are so many fantastic alternatives in the supermarkets these days, you really wont feel as if you’re missing out on your usual fare.
 You’ll soon realise you can still eat all your favourite foods veganised.

-- Butter: Flora has been a completely vegan company for a while now and their butter substitutes are absolutely delicious – my whole (non-vegan) family uses them.
+- Butter: Flora have several butter substitutes which are absolutely delicious – my whole (non-vegan) family uses them.

-- Milk: There are literally tonnes of plant-milk alternatives you can try in the shops now; almond, hazelnut, soya, oat and rice milk are all common favourites.
+- Milk: There are tonnes of plant-milk alternatives you can try in the shops now; almond, hazelnut, soya, oat and rice milk are all common favourites.

 - Cheese: If I’m totally honest, vegan cheese is a bit of a love or hate situation.
 I prefer to go without cheese normally, but if you’re wanting to try new things then I would recommend the Applewood or Violife vegan cheeses.

-- Chocolate: most supermarkets have great options in the ‘free-from’ aisles, my favourite brand being ‘Nomo’ – although, I still haven’t tried the Galaxy vegan chocolate yet!
+- Chocolate: most supermarkets have great options in the ‘free-from’ aisles, my favourite brand being ‘Nomo’.

 - Ice Cream: The vegan ice-creams on the market are unbeatable; magnums, cornettos, even Ben and Jerrys… we’re spoilt for choice.

 - Cream: Whether it’s for pouring over your dessert or cooking into a sauce, Elmlea have created a super realistic vegan cream, and Oatly is awesome too.

-- Sausages: vegan ‘sausages’ are booming on the market and some of my favourite brands are Linda McCartney, Naked Glory and even Richmond, who have recently created a meat-free version of their classic sausage now.
+- Sausages: vegan ‘sausages’ are booming on the market and some of my favourite brands are Linda McCartney, Naked Glory and even Richmond.